Goals, Overview, History of the HER Helmet Thursdays Project

 History: Media Introductions

 As a public service, the HER Helmet Thursdays project was created and launched in Monterey County in 2009 by Mari Lynch.
-As of the fifth anniversary, there are still no fees to participating businesses or organizations, or to people who bike!
+As of March 2017, there are still no fees to participating businesses or organizations, and no fees to people who bike!

 Below are some introductions from local media.